 - Step Two: construct a mathematical model to estimate customer economic value, allowing you to build value multipliers.

 - Step Three: create multiple deal choices that align with your customer’s goals and include varying value multipliers.
 As the deal size increases, the multiple of your customer’s economic value must increase as well.
 Clearly show the value numerically and ensure that your high-end budget option is optimistically high yet attainable.

 - Step Four: build in safeguards by structuring the deal to reduce the risk for both parties.

-- Step Five: present the deal options to the customer, gather feedback, and revise the options.
+- Step Five: present the deal options to the customer, gather feedback, and revise the options if needed.

 In my next article, I will cover the first step: understanding your customer’s goals and objectives and the value they are obtaining from your product.